Home » Guides »

-- Improved standard of living and lifestyle benefits.
+- Improved standard of living and lifestyle benefits

-- Remote working opportunities.
+- Remote working opportunities

-- Family reasons, such as having a partner abroad.
+- Family reasons, such as having a partner abroad

-- Retirement plans.
+- Retirement plans

-- Education opportunities.
+- Education opportunities

-Moving abroad can be expensive, so it makes sense to factor in associated costs.
-Firstly, you’ll probably need enough savings to cover initial housing, paperwork, moving, and potential healthcare costs.
-But it’s also worth considering emergency healthcare charges and the costs of returning to the UK if your move doesn’t turn out as planned.
+If you don’t have a job secured initially, ensure you have enough savings to keep you afloat to cover rent, food, and any monthly committed payments.
+It’s also worth considering emergency healthcare charges and the costs of returning to the UK if your move doesn’t turn out as planned.

-Do your research
+2. Do your research

 Your passport must be valid to apply for a visa.
 Some countries require a valid passport with a minimum of six months left beyond your final travel date1.
 You should also renew your passport if your return date is likely to be when your passport will be expired.

 Have essential paperwork, such as ID and certificates, on hand, as you may need them.

-Contact your bank and phone providers
+9. Contact your bank and phone providers

-Inform your bank and credit company of your move.
+You should inform your bank and credit company of your move.
 You may want to research banks in your new area to discover what paperwork you’ll need to complete to set up a savings or bank account.

-When it comes to your phone, you can request that your carrier unlocks your smartphone ahead of the big move.
+When it comes to your phone, you can request that your carrier unlocks your smartphone ahead of the move.
 Once relocated, you can purchase a SIM card from a local carrier to allow you to make local calls, if not supported by your current provider.

-Make copies of your important documents
+10. Make copies of your important documents

 It makes sense to ensure that you have backups of your essential documentation, such as your passport, driver’s licence, health records, visa information, and birth certificate — these copies are helpful for any residency appointments.

-Make relocation plans
+12. Make relocation plans

-Plan your money transfers
+13. Plan your money transfers

 Using high-street banks for money transfers can be costly, especially when dealing with large sums.
 Foreign exchange services generally offer competitive exchange rates, and some won’t charge any transfer fees when converting to currencies worldwide.

-Set up your banking
+14. Set up your local bank

 It might be wise to keep it running if you have ongoing activity in the UK — such as direct debits and rental income.
 Also, if you’re planning on returning someday, it makes sense to have it for when you return.

 Get protected with Intasure

-Moving abroad in 2022 – what to consider
+Moving abroad in 2023 – what to consider

 Many countries have strict entry requirements, which include sharing your health records.
-Whether it’s vaccination proof for yellow fever, polio, or Covid-19, check what your new country requires by reading government guidelines4.
+Whether it’s vaccination proof for yellow fever, polio, or Covid-19, check what your new country requires by reading government guidelines.
 If you’re still unsure about anything, you can discuss this with your GP.

 Since Brexit, UK citizens without residency permits are restricted to stays of no more than 90 days at any one time during a 180-day period in EU countries.
-Subsequently, the UK government often advises expats who live abroad to register as residents in their new country1.
+Subsequently, the UK government often advises expats who live abroad to register as residents in their new country.

 British citizens abroad in the EU are also advised by the UK government to take out health insurance according to their new country’s requirements1.
-The new UK Global Health Insurance Card (UK GHIC) replaces the existing European Health Insurance Card (EHIC)5.
+The new UK Global Health Insurance Card (UK GHIC) replaces the existing European Health Insurance Card (EHIC).

 The sole purpose of this article is to provide guidance on the issues covered.
 This article is not intended to give legal advice, and, accordingly, it should not be relied upon.
 It should not be regarded as a comprehensive statement of the law and/or market practice in this area.
 We make no claims as to the completeness or accuracy of the information contained herein or in the links which were live at the date of publication.
 You should not act upon (or should refrain from acting upon) information in this publication without first seeking specific legal and/or specialist advice.
 Arthur J. Gallagher Insurance Brokers Limited trading as Intasure accepts no liability for any inaccuracy, omission or mistake in this publication, nor will we be responsible for any loss which may be suffered as a result of any person relying on the information contained herein.